Appeal a secondary school decision

 Get help with your appeal

-You will find information about your appeal in the Guidance for parents and guardian
+View important information about your appeal in the appeals guidance for parents and guardians.

 If you have a further query you can contact the Appeals Team.